The Transformation Of Businesses to Social Enterprises

 This perception has seen a massive shift.
 Today, organizations are assessed on the basis of their relationship with their employees, customers and their contribution to the community and their overall impact on society at large.
 This is what we refer to as the transformation of organizations from strictly business enterprises to social enterprises.

 The reason for this massive shift in the last decade has been attributed to a variety of social, economic and political changes that have come about since the global financial crisis of 2007.
-According to the Global Human Capital Trends Report, 2018, people are frustrated that financial gains have failed to improve individual lives, offer political stability or address social issues.
+People are frustrated that financial gains have failed to improve individual lives, offer political stability or address social issues.
 People have less trust in their political and social institutions which is why they are turning to business leaders to fill the void.

 The rising demography of the millennials has a huge role to play in bringing about this awareness and demand for social enterprises.
 A whopping 86% of millennials think that business success should be measured in terms of more than just financial performance.
 They are a major part of the workforce now and their views cannot be ignored.